If you do not know it yet, the Blockchain has been made popular by the cryptocurrency called "Bitcoin".

 - If Mr. X's funds do not allow payment, send an order to the car to stop at the next stop.

-Chapter 3.
-Towards a revolution of our legal mechanisms?
+Towards a revolution in our legal mechanisms?

 If we listen to promoters of the Blockchain, the legal mechanisms we know will be revolutionized in the short term?